Android vs iOS App Performance Testing: What’s the Difference?

-Mobile gadgets with iOS are all produced by Apple.
+Mobile gadgets with iOS are all produced by Apple (latest Apple event at Spotlight).
 It comes down to several dozens of models with typical hardware and an operating system specifically developed for it.
 Although testers often use emulators or rent device farms, it is easy to imagine an app being tested on a limited number of real phones and tablets.

 On the other hand, Android-based smartphones and tablets are innumerable.
 There are just too many producers–each device can be a unique combination of processors, RAM, and other hardware modules.
 The number of possible variations is basically endless.
 To get the idea, try to imagine the number of display models with different matrices and resolutions.
 A display is, meanwhile, only one component of a smartphone.